East English Village: Government and infrastructure

 The East English Village Association is the community association.
 This is a very active association, and most residents are heavy involved with the community.
 Meetings are held monthly and community focusing on ways to maintain and improve the neighborhood.
 Monthly newsletters are passed out as well as a very active Facebook page and Neighborhood forum to keep everyone dialog open and everyone informed.
 The community has set up a donation fund that pays for private security, private street plowing for heavy snows, best garden and decoration contests and community clean up efforts.

 Education

+Residents are zoned to Detroit Public Schools.